booscaaa/jwtauth/README.md

 ## Functionalities

-- Verify auth and generete a token object with 40 seconds expiration  to manege access.
+- Verify auth and generete a token object with 40 seconds expiration  to manage access.

 - Get a refreshed token.